 - If you have a partner, ask them to take over paying all the essential bills and set up a transfer of money to their account on your payday.
 Switch any joint benefits to be paid into your partner’s account.

-- Register with Cifas.
+- Sign up for Cifas protective registration.
 This is meant for people who have identity fraud problems.
 If you apply for credit, you are written to asking if you did apply.
 If you may try to take out a payday loan in the middle of the night, this couple of days delay may be all you need to resist the temptation.
 It does not harm your credit score.

 Prioritise your money problems